jas-per/luckyLUKS/README.rst

 While this sounds nice and easy in theory, the practical implications to obtain plausible deniability are quite difficult to ensure.
 Every time you access data inside a hidden container any running application might leak information about its existence, e.g.. thumbnails, last access data, search indexes ..
 And even if you avoid this by using a read-only operating system like tails, access to the seemingly empty part of your encrypted outer container could still be proven by analyzing e.g. the underlying filesystem or wear-level data from a solid state drive.
 Further information can be found in the original TrueCryt `documentation <https://veracrypt.codeplex.com/wikipage?title=Security%20Requirements%20for%20Hidden%20Volumes>`_.

-Long story short: Hidden volumes are not supported by luckyLUKS right now, because you really have to know what you are doing to obtain plausible deniability - learning how to unlock a hidden container on the command line is just a small part of this.
+Long story short: Hidden containers are not supported by luckyLUKS right now, because you really have to know what you are doing to obtain plausible deniability - learning how to unlock a hidden container on the command line is just a small part of this.
 On the other hand it would not be difficult to add this feature to luckyLUKS.
-If you have a scenario where almost plausible deniability would be good enough or if you would like to share your general thoughts on this issue, please leave your comments `here <GITHUB_ISSUE_URL>`_.
+If you have a scenario where almost plausible deniability would be good enough or if you would like to share your general thoughts on this issue, please leave your comments `here <https://github.com/jas-per/luckyLUKS/issues/1>`_.

 Translations